Sylvain Rannou holds a PhD of Polymer Science & Engineering from The University of Manchester, UK.

 Mark has been directly involved in developing the international evidence base for food loss and waste, with over 15 years’ experience of quantifying and preventing food loss and waste in the UK, Europe, North and South America, Africa and Australia.
 In the process, Mark has supported the creation of national and corporate food waste baselines (volumetric, compositional and behavioural) and developed frameworks to facilitate the annual tracking of progress to reduce food waste at the corporate, sectoral and national levels.

-She joined CPRRA in Oct.
+She worked at China Plastics Reuse and Recycling Association (CPRRA) in Oct.
 2018, and took CPRRA as the first China Sectoral Association to join Global Commitment raised by Ellen MacArthur Foundation and UNEP of “ New Plastics Economy” in late 2018.
-She also serves the external expert of EU-China Environmental Policy and Circular Economy Dialogue, WWF International Consultant on Platics.
+She also serves the external expert of EU-China Environmental Policy and Circular Economy Dialogue, ADB, World Bank, WWF International Consultant on Plastics projects.
 She was invited by China Delegation to WTO to attend first WTO event on plastic pollution, she was invited by EU to attend EU Circular Economy Conference and World Circular Economy Conference.
-She also the author of newspaper and magzine articles on Plastics, and was interviewed by media and CGTN.
-She is the leading figure in plastic recycling sector in China.
+She also the author of newspaper and magazine articles on Plastics, and was interviewed by media and CGTN.
+She is the leading figure in plastic recycling.